kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 When Dafny fails to verify a program (find a proof that it satisfies its specification), there is one of two reasons.
-Either the program really does fail to satisfy its specificaiton; or the program is good but Dafny does not have enough information to know how to prove it.
+Either the program really does fail to satisfy its specification; or the program is good but Dafny does not have enough information to know how to prove it.

 With the preceding program, the postcondition really isn't satisfied